 Senator Baucus.
 Mr. Chairman, just two quick points here.
 One, this is truly a national program, EAS.
-It is true that

-local comunities-isolated communities-need the subsidy so

-they can depend upon and utilize air service.
+It is true that local comunities--isolated communities--need the subsidy so they can depend upon and utilize air service.

-On the other hand, these communities tend to be farming communities, agricultural communities, and communities that rely on parts, or service from other parts of the country.
-For example, farmers and ranchers need parts for combines, or for hay bailers, and other equipment, the equipment that breaks down.
-And it is the manufacturers from other parts of the country which need to ship those parts quickly.
-Not by rail-it takes too long.
-Not by bus because in many of these areas there is no bus service to these communities.
+17 On the other hand, these communities tend to be farming 18 communities, agricultural communities, and communities that 19 rely on parts, or service from other parts of the country.
+For example, farmers and ranchers need parts for combines, or 20 for hay bailers, and other equipment, the equipment that 21 breaks down.
+And it is the manufacturers from other parts of 22 the country which need to ship those parts quickly.
+Not by 23 rail--it takes too long.
+Not by bus because in many of these 24 areas there is no bus service to these communities.
+25

-serice".
+I see the Chairman winced a little when I say "no bus serice".
 It is true, at least in my State of Montana, of four or five communities which receive central air service do not have bus service.
 It is 2 to 300 miles to the next airport.
 So if there is no air service at all to these communities, there is no public transportation whatsoever.
 And it is 2 to 300 miles to the next airport.